Mesothelioma Lawsuit

-Mesothelioma is a rare and deadly form of cancer that is caused by exposure to asbestos, a material that was widely used in various industries until the late 1970s.
-If you were diagnosed with mesothelioma it means that you were exposed to asbestos at some point in your life.
+Mesothelioma is a rare and deadly cancer caused by exposure to asbestos, a material widely used in various industries until the late 1970s.
+If you were diagnosed with mesothelioma, you were exposed to asbestos at some point.
 Anyone with mesothelioma is eligible to file an asbestos lawsuit and get financial compensation from the manufacturers of asbestos products.

-Our national product liability firm is currently seeking asbestos cases from anyone who has been diagnosed with mesothelioma, or the surviving family members of someone who died from mesothelioma.
+Our national product liability firm is seeking asbestos cases from anyone diagnosed with mesothelioma or the surviving family members of someone who died from mesothelioma.
 Contact our office today at 800-553-8082 for a free consultation.

 History of Asbestos

-Asbestos is a very unique type of natural mineral that is made up of highly flexible fibers.
-What makes asbestos so unique is that its fibers are almost completely resistant to heat deterioration.
-Even at extremely high temperatures or under a direct flame, asbestos fibers do not break down or weaken.
-Asbestos is also very resistant to any type of corrosion and does not conduct electricity.
+Asbestos is a unique type of natural mineral made up of highly flexible fibers.
+Asbestos is unique because its fibers are almost entirely resistant to heat deterioration.
+Asbestos fibers do not break down or weaken, even at extremely high temperatures or under a direct flame.
+Asbestos is also very resistant to corrosion and does not conduct electricity.

 asbestos lawsuit

 The primary and most significant use of asbestos was as an insulation material.
-Its ability to resist heat damage and not corrode or conduct electricity made asbestos the ideal material for insulation in both construction and heavy industry.
-Asbestos was also used to make a wide variety of products including brakes and auto parts, floor tiles, ceiling tiles, shingles, and other building materials.
+Its ability to resist heat damage and not corrode or conduct electricity made asbestos the ideal insulation material in construction and heavy industry.
+Asbestos was also used to make a wide variety of products, including brakes and auto parts, floor tiles, ceiling tiles, shingles, and other building materials.
 It was also used in electrical parts.

 Asbestos Exposure Risks

-When the fibrous asbestos particles become airborne and are inhaled they are extremely toxic to the human body.
-The same indestructible nature that made asbestos so useful as an industrial material also made it extremely harmful to the human body.
+When the fibrous asbestos particles become airborne and are inhaled, they are highly toxic to the human body.
+The same indestructible nature that made asbestos so valuable as an industrial material also made it extremely harmful to the human body.

-When inhaled in large quantities or in small amounts over long time periods, asbestos fibers rapidly accumulate in the lungs and cause major damage.
-Asbestos is considered one of the most carcinogenic and it has been completely banned in most developed countries.
+When inhaled in large quantities or small amounts over long periods, asbestos fibers rapidly accumulate in the lungs and cause significant damage.
+Asbestos is considered one of the most carcinogenic and has been completely banned in most developed countries.

 Mesothelioma

-Mesothelioma is a very rare and extremely dangerous type of cancer that is specifically caused by asbestos.
-Mesothelioma develops in the lining that surrounds certain tissue inside the body such as the lungs.
+Mesothelioma is a scarce and hazardous type of cancer caused explicitly by asbestos.
+Mesothelioma develops in the lining surrounding certain tissue inside the body, such as the lungs.
 There are different subtypes of mesothelioma based on where the cancer originates in the body.

 The two most common mesothelioma subtypes are pleural mesothelioma and peritoneal mesothelioma.
 Pleural is the most common, accounting for about 80 of all cases, and it occurs when the cancer forms in the lining surrounding the lung tissue.
 Peritoneal occurs when the cancer originates in the tissue surrounding the abdomen.

-Only about 3,000 cases of mesothelioma are diagnosed each year in the U.S., making it a very rare form of cancer.
+Only about 3,000 mesothelioma cases are diagnosed yearly in the U.S., making it a rare form of cancer.
 Unfortunately, mesothelioma is extremely aggressive and one of the most (if not the most) deadliest cancer types.
 The overall 5-year survival rate for mesothelioma is only 12%.

 Mesothelioma is Caused By Asbestos Exposure

 The latency period between exposure to asbestos and the development of mesothelioma is very long.
-It can take 15 or 20 years for the asbestos accumulations inside the body to form into mesothelioma.
+The asbestos accumulations inside the body can take 15 or 20 years to form into mesothelioma.
 In many cases, however, the latency period can be even longer.

 Who Was Exposed to Asbestos?

 Between 1940 and 1979, an estimated 27 million workers in the U.S. were exposed to airborne asbestos particles in an occupational setting.
-After 1979, new laws and regulations greatly limited the use of and occupational exposure to asbestos.
+After 1979, new laws and regulations greatly limited the use of and occupational asbestos exposure.

-Almost anyone who worked in a blue-collar, industrial job prior to 1980 was potentially exposed to asbestos.
+Almost anyone who worked in a blue-collar, industrial job before 1980 was potentially exposed to asbestos.
 Those occupations or trades with the highest risk of asbestos exposure included:

 Mining Steamfitters / Pipefitters